 Transfusion-Associated NEC

 This type occurs following a blood transfusion in preterm infants.
 Transfusion-Associated NEC can present with similar symptoms to Classic NEC but is specifically linked to recent transfusion events.
-Monitoring infants closely after transfusions is essential to detect early signs of NEC.
+Monitoring infants closely after transfusions is essential to detect early signs of NEC, as it can lead to significant complications in the context of necrotizing enterocolitis in newborns.

 Term Infant NEC